COVID-19 cases in US triple over 2 weeks amid misinformation

 “We need our health care workers to be vaccinated, and it’s getting dangerous with the delta variant,” de Blasio told CNN.

-In Louisiana, health officials reported 5,388 new COVID-19 cases Wednesday and said it’s the third-highest daily count since the beginning of the pandemic in early 2020.
-Hospitalizations for the disease rose to 844 statewide, up more than 600 since mid-June.

-In New Orleans, officials weighed a possible revival of at least some of the mitigation efforts that had been eased as the disease was waning.
+Back in Louisiana, New Orleans officials weighed a possible revival of at least some of the mitigation efforts that had been eased as the disease was waning.

 Mayor LaToya Cantrell and the city’s top health official, Dr. Jennifer Avegno, were expected to make an announcement later Wednesday.
 On Tuesday, Cantrell spokesman Beau Tidwell said “all options are on the table.”